Meetem/VkSharp/README.md

 You might prefer calling functions via globals or via handle, because any other way of passing function pointers might introduce unnecessary indirect load.
 If you manually use `VkFunction.SetFunction(id, ptr)` from managed side, make sure to call `VkLoader.UpdatePointersInBurst()` to sync changes.

+## Missing Features
+* You can't load new functions while using Burst just yet or initialize your app under Burst.
+Not sure if it's even needed.
+* Feel free to file an issue if you want.